 A transom door is incorporated into the rear of the cockpit.
 The door is secured automatically in the open or closed position by a special magnetic latch system.
 The magnet releases and allows the door to be moved to the full open or closed position when enough force is exerted to overcome the magnet.
 When closing the transom door, make sure it is completely closed and secured by the magnetic latch.

-The transom door should be opened only when the engines are off or in neutral.
+The transom door should be opened only when the boat is not in motion.
 The door must be secured in either the full open or full closed position.
 Never leave the transom door unsecured.